BW-Tabless-Thursday/Front-End/README.md

 --
 6. INCLUDING Thumb.io for preview of websites from list link elements -- https://www.thum.io/documentation/api/url
-7. INCLUDING Auth0 for a way to do username and password stuff -- https://auth0.com/docs/api/authentication#authentication-methods
+7. NOT INCLUDING Auth0 for a way to do username and password stuff -- https://auth0.com/docs/api/authentication#authentication-methods
 8. React Icons installed?
 -- npm commnad: npm install react-icons